ManSOorcode/movie_search_prototype/README.md

 npm run dev
 ```

-This will start the development server, and you can view the app by navigating to http://localhost:number in your browser.
+This will start the development server, and you can view the app by navigating to http://localhost: number in your browser.

 ## 5. Testing the APIs
 I have integrated two APIs for searching and getting details about movies: